 Saturday 18 February 1865.
 Offered £88 for R. Morrison’s inventory £99 5s.
 4d.

 Wednesday 1 March 1865.
 Opened Robert’s shop.
-[Robert Morrison’s shop was next to Angus’s on North Beach]
+[Robert Morrison’s shop was at 9 North Beach Street, next door bar one to Angus’s own shop]

 Friday 30 March 1866.
 Took Miss Stewart Morrison House at £18 Stg. per annum for 1 Year.